BETWEEN FOUR WORLDS: CHINA, RUSSIA, JAPAN AND AUSTRALIA;

 Thanks to Ajiken, I was able finally to do some serious research at my own time and pace.
 And I had been able to find a place in the suburbs to stay.

 The Toritsu-dai area in those days was a typical 'village-suburb.'
-It was ideal for me as a starting place to try to integrate into Japanese life.
+It was ideal for me as a starting place to try to blend into Japanese life.

 Tokyo is not really a city.
 It is a collection of ‘villages,’ each centered on one or other of the stations strung out like beads along one or other of the many railway and subway lines radiating from the central district.